DevSDK/devsdk.github.io/_i18n/en/_posts/2023-09-23-how-to-collect-coverage-jest-v8.md

 - Javascript
 - Jest
 ---

+## Motivation
+I wanted to organize a workflow centered around coverage at my company and sought to understand precisely what coverage is.

 ## Introduction

 We will learn how `jest --CollectCoverage --coverageProvider=v8` measures coverage.
 Starting with jest, we will briefly examine v8 and understand how coverage is measured.